 These days the options in running shoes are endless and it can be very hard to decide what you need.
 The shoe will also depend on your use.
 If you are an experienced runner that has run for decades, your choice will probably be different from a casual jogger.

 That said, seniors that are physically capable of running or jogging should definitely invest in a pair of high-quality running shoes to avoid pain and injuries.
 No matter at what level you are running.

-Let's start by looking at what is it exactly that makes a good running shoe and what special qualities a running shoe for seniors needs to have.
+Let’s start by looking at what is it exactly makes a good running shoe and what special qualities a running shoe for seniors needs to have.

 A good running shoe for seniors needs to have a few key qualities.
 Firstly It should be as shock-absorbent as possible.
-Like we established before, as you age your joint and connective tissues become less elastic and can't take as much of a beating than when you were younger.
+Like we established before, as you age your joint and connective tissues become less elastic and can’t take as much of a beating as when you were younger.
 This means we need to compensate with technology if we want to continue running.

 Running shoes use different kinds of patented technologies for shock absorption.
 There are airbags, polyurethane shock absorbers, different kinds of foam solutions, etc. In reality, it doesn’t matter what the technology is.
 The only thing that matters is if it works.

 The next thing we want from a good running shoe is lightweight.
 Running is hard enough for seniors as is.
 There is no need to make it harder by incorporating extra weight on your foot.
 Because the weight is located at the end of your leg it will move a lot and fast.
 This is why even a few grams of unwanted weight can add a lot of work to each step.